-It was the mother's pardon that brought this man his freedom!
-And this is the meaning of redemption!
+And it was the mother's pardon that brought this man his freedom!
+This is the meaning of redemption!
 If you'll look closely at the cross of Jesus, you too will find permission to start over.
-He wants to help you be the person you might've been or should've been!
+He wants to help you be the person you might've been and should've been!

 This is why Jesus purchased you... to set you free!
 Whatever you've done... what's haunted you for years... listen to God's word to you, "You're forgiven!"

-I told you the diamonds of salvation were beautiful, dazzling stones - and the third diamond is equally spectacular - it's the jewel called Propitiation.
+I told you the diamonds of salvation were beautiful, dazzling stones - and the third diamond is equally spectacular - it's the jewel known as Propitiation.

 Verse 25 refers to Jesus, "Whom God set forth to be a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God has passed over the sins that were previously committed..."
-Notice, in times past, when judgment was due, God restrained His hand.
+Notice, in times past, when judgment had come due, God restrained His hand.